Epic Loaded Dirty Fries

 Ingredients

-• 3 tbsp sliced jalapenos + 2 tbsp brine
+- 3 tablespoon sliced jalapenos + 2 tablespoon brine

 Instructions

-5. Stir in the milk, whisking constantly to avoid lumps.
-Once the sauce has started thickening (5 minutes), add about 3/4 of the cheese, the jalapenos, and the brine.
+- Stir in the milk, whisking constantly to avoid lumps.
+Once the sauce has started thickening (5 minutes), add about ½ of the cheese, along with the jalapenos and the brine.

-6. Remove the fries from the oven and top them first with the bacon and red pepper mix, then with the cheese sauce and the remaining cheese.
+- Remove the fries from the oven and top them with the remaining cheese, buffalo sauce, and cheese sauce.

-7. Placeunder the grill for around 10 minutes until the cheese has melted.
+- Place back in the oven for another 5 minutes or until the cheese has melted.

-8. Remove the dirty fries from the oven, and top with the tomato, pickled red onions, herbs, and guacamole.
+- Remove the dirty fries from the oven, and top with the diced tomato, sliced spring onions, sour cream, chopped cilantro, and diced jalapenos.

 Notes